 Ranking third in the 2019 Best Country in the World Report, Canada has a lot to offer.
 Not only in its epic landscapes, clean cities and friendly people but also in terms of safety, work satisfaction and the health of the population.

-Moving to Vancouver is something which appeals to anyone looking for that special place which seems to have it all.
+Moving to Vancouver and Canada is something which appeals to anyone looking for that special place which seems to have it all.
 A seaport, Vancouver is situated in Western Canada…so it’s not the coldest part of this enormous country by a long shot.

 Nestling in the Lower Mainland region of British Columbia, Vancouver has become a haven for culture with many great arts institutions and a thriving music scene, in addition to some of the country’s best nightlife.